 What should your organisation do?

-This provides information on aspects that Boards should have oversight of but are unlikely to be actively taking action on (though this is dependent on your organisational structure).
+This provides information on aspects that Boards should have oversight of but are unlikely to be actively taking action on (although this is dependent on your organisational structure).

 This provides questions (and potential answers) designed to generate discussions with your experts that can help the Board identify what constitutes 'good' cybersecurity within your organisation.